GENERAL SUMMARY/ OVERVIEW STATEMENT:

-We are seeking a BA-level Clinical Research Coordinator (CRC) to work on a study that integrates clinical psychology, developmental psychopathology, pediatric neuropsychology, and psychiatric genetics.
-The position is located in the laboratory of Alysa Doyle PhD in the MGH Psychiatric and Neurodevelopmental Genetics Unit.
+The Doyle Laboratory in the Center for Genomic Medicine at Massachusetts General Hospital (MGH) is seeking a motivated, enthusiastic candidate to join our research group.
+Our research group has two open positions for Clinical Research Coordinators (CRC) to work on a study that integrates clinical psychology, developmental psychopathology, pediatric neuropsychology, and psychiatric genetics.
+The CRCs will be based in the laboratory of Alysa Doyle PhD in the MGH Psychiatric and Neurodevelopmental Genetics Unit, and the project reflects a collaboration with the Learning and Emotional Assessment Program, where Dr. Doyle is Director of Research.
 Dr. Doyle holds faculty appointments in the Department of Psychiatry and the Center for Genomic Medicine.

 A major goal of the study is to clarify the risk mechanisms underlying the development of neuropsychiatric illness across the lifespan and factors that mitigate and exacerbate that risk.
-Additionally, we are seeking to evaluate the potential for recent genomic discoveries to improve risk stratification and early identification in child psychiatric settings.
+More specifically, we are interested in the roles that genetics and cognition play in youth outcomes and how information related to these factors can be leveraged in the child psychiatric setting.
 Ultimately, this work is intended to improve the long-term outcomes of children and adolescents with or at risk for neuropsychiatric illness, including ADHD and mood disorders.

-The successful candidate will be a clear and effective communicator, demonstrating strong interpersonal skills that can facilitate connections with potential research participants as well as members of our interdisciplinary research team in a fast-paced environment.
-S/he should have excellent attention to detail and strong problem-solving skills.
+The successful candidate will have a BA or MA in psychology or a related field.
+S/he should be a clear and effective communicator, demonstrating strong interpersonal skills that can facilitate connections with potential research participants as well as members of our interdisciplinary research team in a fast-paced environment.
+S/he should have excellent attention to detail and strong problem solving skills.
 Candidates should be prepared to provide a transcript at least one letter of recommendation if they are invited to interview for the position.

 PRINCIPAL DUTIES AND RESPONSIBILITIES: